NicodemusGurion/nicodemusgurion.github.io/OQOM/index.md

 From our perspective:

-- This reflects a **polemic against a misunderstood form of Christianity**, not the true Gospel.
+- This reflects a **polemic against a misunderstood form of Christianity**, not the true Injil.
 - The original message of Muhammad (ﷺ), as a preacher to Christians, would have **clarified**, not caricatured, their beliefs.

 Therefore, this verse is seen as a **reactionary addition**, not original revelation.